ROBOT-RIAD/ROBOT-RIAD/README.md

 ## HTML AND CSS :
 #### 🌠 MOBILE SHOP :
 ##### I am creating a mobile shop website using HTML and CSS with the Bootstrap framework.
 Project Github Link and Live Link.
+#### 🌠 My website:
+#####  I am creating a My website using HTML and CSS with the Bootstrap framework.
+Project Github Link and Live Link.

+## HTML, CSS, AND JavaScript :
+#### 🌠 FOOD:
+#####  I am developing a dynamic food website using HTML, CSS, and the Bootstrap framework to create a responsive layout.
+JavaScript for DOM manipulation and real-time updates.
+Project Github Link and Live Link.

+#### 🌠 PH-TUBE:
+#####  I am developing a dynamic PH-TUBE website using HTML, CSS, and the Bootstrap framework to create a responsive layout.
+JavaScript for DOM manipulation and real-time updates.Project Github Link and LiveLink.